-Notice of public sale in Romania of the fund managed by Raiffeisen Kapitalanlage-Gesellschaft mit beschränkter Haftung has been provided to the Romanian national securities commission in accordance with applicable Romanian legislation.
+Notice of public sale in Romania of the fund managed by Raiffeisen Kapitalanlage-Gesellschaft m.b.H. has been provided to the Romanian national securities commission in accordance with applicable Romanian legislation.

-The necessary information for investors regarding the sale of unit certificates in Romania and the execution processes for unit certificate transactions can be obtained from the paying and distributing agent in Romania.
+The necessary information for investors regarding the sale of unit certificates in Romania and the execution processes for unit certificate transactions can be obtained from the paying agent in Romania.

-The paying and distributing agent for the fund units in Romania is Raiffeisen Bank S.A., 246D Calea Floreasca, 014476 Bucharest 1, Tel. +40 21 306 1253, Fax + 40 21 312 0273, e-mail equity sales@raiffeisen.ro.
-Information on the fund is available on the website of the paying and distributing agent, www.raiffeisen.ro, or in the branch offices of the paying and distributing agent.
+The paying agent for the fund units in Romania is Raiffeisen Bank S.A., 246D Calea Floreasca, 014476 Bucharest 1, Tel. +40 21 306 1253, Fax + 40 21 312 0273, e-mail custody@raiffeisen.ro.
+The paying agent will ensure payments to the investors holding fund units in the course of distributions or redemptions.